HenronenGIT/breefli/README.md

 ## What it does

-Breefli pulls content from Reddit, RSS feeds, and curated sources into a single feed.
+Breefli pulls content from curated sources into a single feed, and provide AI enhanced daily briefing from top news of the day.

 - **Personalized feed** — choose sources by interest category or add your own
 - **Briefing** — daily summary of top stories, clustered by topic and written in your preferred style